Benedictemaul/02805-socialgraphs/README.md

 # 02805-socialgraphs
-this is a git for our course
+this is a git for our course work